thrivingproject/dotfiles/README.md

 ### Using local environment variables in devcontainers

-Export to environment in `.zprofile`.
+Export variables to environment using `.zprofile`.
 This is safe because `.zprofile` is not a part of this repository.
 Then add the `containerEnv` property to `devcontainer.json` per [advanced container docs](https://code.visualstudio.com/remote/advancedcontainers/environment-variables).

 ### Using secrets in codespaces